docker Command: Tutorial & Examples

 Docker is an open-source platform that automates the deployment, scaling, and management of applications inside lightweight, portable, self-sufficient containers.
 The docker command is the main command used to interact with Docker.
 It is used to create, manage, and delete Docker containers, images, networks, and volumes.

-The docker command provides a command line interface (CLI) to interact with the Docker daemon, which is the background service running on the host that manages building, running and distributing Docker containers.
+The docker command provides a command line interface (CLI) to interact with the Docker daemon, which is the background service running on the host that manages building, running, and distributing Docker containers.
 The command allows you to build, run, manage, and distribute Docker containers.
+It communicates with the Docker daemon to perform these actions.

 The docker command sends commands to the Docker daemon, which then performs the requested action.
 For example, if you run the command docker run ubuntu:18.04, the Docker CLI sends a request to the Docker daemon to run a Docker container with the Ubuntu 18.04 image.